bcbio/bcbio-nextgen/docs/contents/installation.rst

 - Leave out the ``--tools`` option if you don't want to upgrade third party tools.
 If using ``--tools``, it will use the same directory as specified during installation.
-If you're using an older version that has not yet went through a successful upgrade or installation and saved the tool directory, you should manually specify ``--tooldir`` for the first upgrade.
+If you're using an older version that has not yet gone through a successful upgrade or installation and saved the tool directory, you should manually specify ``--tooldir`` for the first upgrade.
 You can also pass ``--tooldir`` to install to a different directory.